Berlin, 17 Jul 2018

 6. Downloader’s obligations

-By downloading Content from NOMAD, Downloader agrees to accept the Creative Commons Attribution 3.0 License implying that the Content may be copied, distributed, transmitted, and adapted, without obtaining specific permission from the uploader(s) or NOMAD, provided proper attribution is given to the uploader(s) and to the source of the Content.
+By downloading Content from NOMAD, User agrees to accept the Creative Commons Attribution 3.0 License implying that the Content may be copied, distributed, transmitted, and adapted, without obtaining specific permission from the Submitter(s) or NOMAD, provided proper attribution is given to the Submitter(s) and to the source of the Content.

 6.2 Indemnity against Liability